Quantifying Network Similarity using Graph Cumulants: What we are Doing (Motivation)

 To make meaningful comparisons, one must first answer the question: ``Compared to what?''
 The \mbox{frequently-used} clustering coefficient opts to divide the number of ``complete'' triangles by the number of ``incomplete'' triangles \citep{newman2001structure}.
 The \mbox{often-cited} configuration model compares the observed subgraph counts with those of random networks with the same degree distribution \citep{alon2007network, barabasi1999emergence}.

-The \mbox{recently-proposed} graph cumulants offer a natural set of statistics based on a combinatorial view of cumulants (e.g., mean, variance, skew, kurtosis, etc.) \citep{Gunderson2019Introducing}.
-Intuitively, graph cumulants quantify the ``excess propensity'' of a network for any substructure by systematically comparing the density of that substructure to that which would be ``expected'' due to the densities of smaller substructures. \todofinalv{add a paragraph here that talks more about work of other people comparing networks that is similar to graph cumulants, e.g., \citep{gao2017testing}, \citep{tantardini2019comparing}, papers from Montanari, etc.}
+The \mbox{recently-proposed} graph cumulants \citep{Gunderson2019Introducing} offer a natural set of statistics based on a combinatorial view of cumulants (e.g., mean, variance, skew, kurtosis, etc.).
+Graph cumulants compare the density of a substructure in a network to the density that would be expected due to the prevalence of smaller substructures, thereby quantifying an intuitive notion of ``excess propensity'' for that substructure.

+It is \mbox{well-known} that subgraph densities are useful for characterizing individual networks \citep{bickel2011method, bhattacharyya2015subsampling} and for comparing different networks \citep{maugis2020testing, bhattacharya2022motif, zhang2022edgeworth, jin2021optimal}.
+A few works have also used statistics that combine subgraph densities to compare networks.
+In particular, \citet{gao2017testing} uses two statistics (one involving edge and \mbox{\(2\)-star} densities, and the other involving edge and triangle densities) to devise a test for distinguishing an \mbox{Erd\H{o}s-R\'enyi} model from an alternative stochastic block model (SBM).

 Here, we describe a simple statistical test for comparing networks based on graph cumulants.
-For comparison, we consider the analogous test based on graph moments (i.e., subgraph densities).
-Our results strongly suggest that graph cumulants should be used as the default statistics in any inferential problem involving subgraph counts.
+For comparison, we consider the analogous test based on graph moments (i.e., subgraph densities) \citep{maugis2020testing}.
+Our results strongly suggest that graph cumulants should be the default choice of statistics for problems involving subgraph counts.

-\section{What we are not doing (Related work)}
+\section{What we are Not Doing (Related Work)}

 There are many ways to compare networks \citep{tantardini2019comparing}.
 Here, we describe some other common approaches, highlighting their differences with the setting considered in this paper.